 In addition to tasting extremely ‘shiok’, steamboat is a fun communal dining experience.
 At this stall in Whampoa market, you have a choice of fish head or sliced fish steamboat.
 It’s incredibly flavourful and comes chock-full of additional ingredients like vegetables, yam and seaweed.
 Don’t forget about the side dishes like braised egg, preserved fried veggies and beancurd skin.
-Thumbs up from me!

 Xin Heng Feng Guo Tiao Tan, Block 91 Whampoa Drive, Whampoa Market

 Even before they won the Bib Gourmand, the curry puffs at the J2 Famous Crispy Curry Puff stall at Amoy Street Food Centre are by far one of the best we’ve tasted.
 Inside its delightfully crispy crust you’ll find fragrant spiced potatoes or sardines and a slice of hard boiled egg.
-Truly a classic Singaporean snack.
+Truly a classic local snack.

 J2 Famous Crispy Curry Puff, Amoy Street Food Centre, Telok Ayer Street.

 Like Singaporean kopi, teh tarik is practically a symbol of the working class warrior.
-Ask any Singaporean, and chances are they’ve spent countless nights out with friends shooting the breeze over mugs of steaming teh tarik – definitely don’t stick your pinkies out for this one.
+Ask any local, and chances are they’ve spent countless nights out with friends shooting the breeze over mugs of steaming teh tarik – definitely don’t stick your pinkies out for this one.
 If you’re looking to try the best, the legendary nameless stall on Bussorah Street will serve as divine introduction to the drink.
 Just look for the bearded man standing behind a giant metal hot water pot.

 Condensed milk, rose syrup and lots of ice come together in this rich, sweet, neon pink beverage.
 It’s a hit with kids, but when we feel a hankering for this dessert-y beverage we prefer the stalls that don’t overwhelm with too much condensed milk.
 If you’re near the Arab Street area, pop by to Zam Zam for a taste.